OWASP/owasp-summit-2017/Workshops/Bytecodevierwer.md

 ## Bytecodevierwer

-_(add details, why, what, who)_
-Why:
+###Why:
-One of the best open source tools to reverse engineering APK's is Bytecodeviewer.
+Because Bytecodeviewer is one, if not the best open source tools to reverse engineering APK's.

+###Who:
+- New to pentesting mobile android apps?
+Welcome
+- New to Bytecodeviewer?
+Welcome!

+###When
+12, 13 June - 2017

 This workshop will provide attendees knowledge on:
 - The process of pen testing Mobile Android applications vs Web Apps
 - The challenges of Pentesting Mobile Android apps
 - The role of reverse engineering in pentesting Mobile Apps